This Slow Cooker Pork Tenderloin is covered in an easy garlic herb rub and drizzled with a honey balsamic glaze!

 It’s been a while.

-I wanted to keep the recipe simple, but I also like to add a ton of flavour to my pork.
-I’ve done this with a garlic herb rub and a honey balsamic glaze — honey balsamic anything (grilled chicken, pulled pork, beef stew….) is pretty much my favourite thing lately, and it’s perfect for those sauce-lovers in your life.
+I wanted to keep the recipe simple, but I also like to add a ton of flavor.
+I’ve done this with a garlic herb rub and a honey balsamic glaze — it’s sweet and savory and a little tangy!

 Tips and Tricks for Cooking this Slow Cooker Pork Tenderloin: